kptdev/kpt/docs/ROADMAP.md

 functions with custom logic very quickly using the tools they are familiar with.
 So we are investing on making function authoring experience very easy.
 This is an ongoing effort.
 [Starlark enhancements](https://github.com/GoogleContainerTools/kpt/issues/2504) (and docs improvement) will be delivered by the end of September 2021.
-**Estimated completion date:** End of December 2021.
+For Golang SDK, **Estimated release date:** End of November 2021.

+### 12. Explore various options for function runtime

+Currently, `kpt fn render` has dependency on docker to execute functions in pipeline.
+There are performance and docker dependency issues reported by customers.
+We will be exploring different function runtimes in order to address those issues.
+This is just an exploratory step and actual implementation if any, will be taken up after December 2021.

+### 13. Integrate kpt with Cloud Code

+One of the major areas of investment is to integrate [Cloud Code](https://cloud.google.com/code) with kpt to provide package authoring assistance.
+Users can author Kptfile and functionConfig files with features like auto-complete and error detection.
+This significantly improves the discoverability of Kptfile schema, catalog functions and their functionConfigs.
+**Estimated release date:** Last week of September 2021 for Kptfile schema integration, function catalog integration will be released by end of November 2021.

 ## Ongoing work
 Since this is a draft of the release notes you should be aware of the